 - be prepared to serve a minimum of 2 years and a maximum of 4 years

-The Chair, the Advisors and members of the Selection Panel all participate on a voluntary basis.
-It is a demanding job considering the number of nominations each year and decisions are not made lightly.
-A thorough and fair voting system is in place, with two, sometimes three rounds of voting, depending on general consensus.
+The chair, the advisors and members of the selection panel are all volunteers.
+It is a demanding job considering the number of nominations each year—and decisions are not made lightly.
+A thorough and fair voting system is in place, with two, sometimes three rounds of voting.

 ACT – Michelle Potter, writer, historian, curator & dance reviewer